fcrozatier/champagne/src/routes/content-policy/+page.md

 <b>AI when creating art that is the “mental conception” of the user:</b> As of March 15th,
 2023 the US Copyright Office has stated that some AI generated work may be copyrighted if (and only if) the output from the AI reflects the author's own "mental conception."
-This was further enforced on May 11th with a
+This was further enforced on May 11th with a [new policy statement](https://public-inspection.federalregister.gov/2023-05321.pdf).
-<a target="_blank" href="https://public-inspection.federalregister.gov/2023-05321.pdf">new policy statement</a
->.
 Things to consider:
 <ul>
 	<li>
-		Note that the US Copyright Office <a target="_blank" href="https://tmsnrt.rs/3keyPot"
-			>rejected the copyright</a
-		> of an AI-generated comic book, but accepted the copyright of the text and arrangement of images.
+		Note that the US Copyright Office [rejected the copyright](https://tmsnrt.rs/3keyPot) of an AI-generated comic book, but accepted the copyright of the text and arrangement of images.
 	</li>
 	<li>
-		It is <a target="_blank" href="https://venturebeat.com/ai/generative-ai-output-could-be-eligible-for-copyright-protection-but-theres-a-catch/"
-			>unclear</a
-		> how much a human must interact with the generative models to claim copyright.
+		It is [unclear](https://venturebeat.com/ai/generative-ai-output-could-be-eligible-for-copyright-protection-but-theres-a-catch/) how much a human must interact with the generative models to claim copyright.
 	</li>
 	<li>
 		For this competition, we simply note that there is a high bar to clear if the user of an